The REAL Cost Of Starting A Business

 Research expenses

-Careful research of the industry and consumer market must be conducted before starting up any business.
+Careful research of the industry and consumer market must be conducted before starting any business.
 Do not blindly jump into it.
 You can talk to others that have started a similar business and do further research on the needs of your business.
 With easy access to the Internet, this step would be incredibly easy and effortless.
 These are the cheaper options.

 Borrowing costs